 Minor wounds often heal best when able to breathe, so you probably want to skip a bandage.
 What's more, some veterinarians note that pet parents sometimes wrap bandages too tightly, causing circulation problems.
 If you think your pet needs a bandage, it's best to let your vet do it.

 Keep your cat inside and watch the wound for signs of healing.
 If the site begins to look red or inflamed, or if pus develops in or around the wound, contact your vet immediately.

-If the wound is on your cat's paw of foot, swap out the kitty litter for newspaper, to avoid litter particles from irritating the wound or causing an infection.
+If the wound is on your cat's paw or foot, swap out the kitty litter for a newspaper to prevent litter particles from irritating the wound or causing an infection.

 More Serious Wounds